 Studies show the bioactive agent betaine found in beetroot may protect against the fatty build-up associated with liver disease.

 Extra virgin olive oil

-Research published in 2020 revealed that a natural compound found in cruciferous vegetables such as cabbage, kale, cauliflower and Brussels sprouts can be used to fight non-alcoholic fatty liver disease, or NAFLD.
+Recent research revealed a natural compound found in cruciferous vegetables such as cabbage, kale, cauliflower and Brussels sprouts can be used to fight non-alcoholic fatty liver disease (NAFLD).

 Scientists have shown drinking coffee many help reduce the risk of developing a common type of liver cancer and has positive effects on liver disease and inflammation.

 Dr Connelly says while there have been some trials suggesting the use of milk thistle in supporting liver health, there is no convincing evidence that it can be of guaranteed benefit in liver disease.

 “There is some medical evidence for the use of supplements and herbal therapies, but not to the level of evidence that would change current Western medical practice,” he explains.